Emilio Estevez (footballer): Europe

-Eastern
+Asia

 In the summer of 2022, he trained with China League One side Guangxi Pingguo.

 In October 2022, Estevez signed a contract with Hong Kong Premier League club Eastern.
-He made his debut on 16 October against Resources Capital FC.
-He scored his first goal on 23 October in a 3-1 Hong Kong Senior Challenge Shield match, also against Resources Capital FC.
+He made his debut on 16 October 2022 against Resources Capital.
+He scored his first goal on 23 October 2022 in a 3–1 Hong Kong Senior Challenge Shield match, also against Resources Capital.
 He scored his first league goal in a match against Sham Shui Po on 29 October 2022.
+In the summer of 2023, the club announced his departure.

+On 24 August 2023, Estevez joined league rivals Rangers.
+Immediately after on 25 August 2023, it was announced that he was loaned to Tai Po for a season.
+Following his departure from the Hong Kong circuit, he joined Hang Yuan in the Taiwan Football Premier League in July 2024.

+In July 2025, he signed with Singapore Premier League club Tanjong Pagar United, becoming the first Taiwanese player to play in the league.

 International career

-Born in Toronto to a Spanish father and a Taiwanese Hakka mother, Estevez was eligible to represent Canada, Chinese Taipei or Spain internationally.
+Born in Toronto to a Spanish father and a Taiwanese Hakka mother, Estevez was eligible to represent Canada, Chinese Taipei, or Spain internationally.

 In 2018, Estevez was invited to train with the Chinese Taipei national team.
 In February 2019, shortly after signing for York9, Estevez received another call-up from Chinese Taipei for a friendly against the Solomon Islands, but did not appear in the match due to injury.
 He made his debut as a starter in their loss to Australia during 2022 FIFA World Cup qualification on 15 October 2019.

+He returned to the national team program in the summer of 2023, to face Thailand in a friendly match.